Stanton Street Synagogue: Activities

 In keeping with its open door approach, welcoming lively Jewish culture of all kinds, the synagogue schedules frequent musical performances and events.
 These include "traditional Jewish music...Jewish rock 'n' roll, klezmer and avant-garde jazz" performances.
 The synagogue has also hosted art exhibitions.
 For Shavuot 2004, it commissioned artist David Friedman to produce "Borsch and Coffee: Floral Abstractions", an exhibition of 16 paintings in the downstairs Kiddush hall.
 Friedman incorporated "pigment, acrylic, ink, spray paint, marker, gold powder and, yes, borsch juice and coffee grounds" into his art, the latter as a tribute to one of the nonagenarian congregants who sets up the coffee and Kiddush on Shabbat mornings.

 Since 2004, the synagogue has held an annual event, either a Kiddush or sidewalk chalking gathering, memorializing the victims of the Triangle Shirtwaist Factory fire of March 25, 1911.
 Artists and synagogue board members inscribe the victims' names in chalk in front of the victims' former homes.

 In 2015, the Stanton Street Shul launched its monthly Stanton Kids tefila, which includes guided prayers for kids, singing, kid-friendly foods, and a special dvar torah by the rabbi.

 In popular culture

-In the 1970s, The Village Voice reporter Paul Cowan came across the synagogue and included it in his book, The Tribes of America (Doubleday, 1979).
-Cowan went on to write a best-selling book about the synagogue and its rabbi, Rabbi Joseph Singer, titled An Orphan in History: One man's triumphant search for his Jewish roots (Doubleday, 1982).
+In the 1970s, The Village Voice reporter Paul Cowan came across the synagogue and included it in his book, The Tribes of America.
+Cowan went on to write a best-selling book about the synagogue and its rabbi, Rabbi Joseph Singer, titled An Orphan in History: One man's triumphant search for his Jewish roots.
 On May 6, 2015, Jewish musical artists Shlock Rock and The Maccabeats released a music video remake of Minyan Man, shot in large part at the Stanton Street Synagogue.

-The Stanton Street Synagogue was also featured in a scene of the 1979 movie, Last Embrace, starring Roy Scheider and Janet Margolin and the CBS TV movie Kojak: The Belarus File (1985).
+The Stanton Street Synagogue was also featured in a scene of the 1979 movie Last Embrace, starring Roy Scheider and Janet Margolin, and the CBS TV movie Kojak: The Belarus File (1985).